Superman (Donna Fargo song)

-"Superman" is a song co-written and recorded by American country music artist Donna Fargo.
+"Superman" is a song written and recorded by American country music artist Donna Fargo.
 It was released in December 1972 as the first single from the album My Second Album.
-The song was written by Fargo and Eddie Sauter.

 The song was Fargo's third consecutive number one on the country chart.
 The single went to number one for a single week and spent a total of fourteen weeks on the country chart.